Kasba Peth, Pune

 Kasba Peth or Kasba is the oldest residential part, "Peth " (locality), in Pune, India.
 It is adjacent to the historic Shaniwar Wada palace-fort.
 Kasba Peth was the first Peth to be established sometime during the 5th century, and is the oldest area in Pune.
 It is called the "Heart of Pune City".
 In the history of Pune, the city was once known as "Kasbe Pune".

 Kasba Ganapati is the Gram Devta of Pune.
-It was built during Shivaji Maharaj's reign.
-Lal Mahal, the fortified residence of Shivaji Maharaj, was situated in Kasba Peth.
+It was built during Shivaji's reign.
+Lal Mahal, the fortified residence of Shivaji, was situated in Kasba Peth.
 Today, its replica can be seen adjacent to Shaniwarwada.
 Being the oldest part of the City, old residential complexes, "Wada (house)", exist here.
 Kasba Peth is primarily a residential area.
 A wide variety of shops surround Kasba Peth (Tambat Ali, Shimpi Ali, Vyavahar Ali, Bhoi Ali, etc.).
 It is well known for the Kumbhar Wada (area of earthen potmakers) and the Tambat Ali (area of brass/copper utensil manufacturers).